SoumyadipYT-OSS/DSA-in-Csharp/DataStructure/09_Tree✅/TRIE_prefixTree.md

 ### Real-World Applications
-*• Autocomplete:* Used in search engines and text editors to suggest words based on prefixes.
+*â€¢ Autocomplete:* Used in search engines and text editors to suggest words based on prefixes.

-*• Spell Checking:* Used to quickly find and suggest corrections for misspelled words.
+*â€¢ Spell Checking:* Used to quickly find and suggest corrections for misspelled words.

-*• IP Routing:* Used in networking to store routing information.
+*â€¢ IP Routing:* Used in networking to store routing information.

-*• DNA Sequencing:* Used in bioinformatics to store and search DNA sequences.
+*â€¢ DNA Sequencing:* Used in bioinformatics to store and search DNA sequences.

-*• Data Compression:* Used in algorithms like LZW (Lempel-Ziv-Welch) for efficient data compression.
+*â€¢ Data Compression:* Used in algorithms like LZW (Lempel-Ziv-Welch) for efficient data compression.

 This implementation provides a basic structure for a Trie (Prefix Tree) in C#.
 It includes methods for inserting words, searching for words, and checking for prefixes.
 This can be further extended to include more functionalities as needed.